Siege: Marshal Vauban and Van Coehoorn

 At the end of the 17th century, two influential military engineers, the French Marshal Vauban and the Dutch military engineer Menno van Coehoorn, developed modern fortification to its pinnacle, refining siege warfare without fundamentally altering it: ditches would be dug; walls would be protected by glacis; and bastions would enfilade an attacker.
 Both engineers developed their ideas independently, but came to similar general rules regarding defensive construction and offensive action against fortifications.
-Both were skilled in conducting sieges and defences themselves.
+Both were skilled in conducting sieges and defenses themselves.
 Before Vauban and Van Coehoorn, sieges had been somewhat slapdash operations.
 Vauban and Van Coehoorn refined besieging to a science with a methodical process that, if uninterrupted, would break even the strongest fortifications.
 Examples of their styles of fortifications are Arras (Vauban) and the no-longer-existent fortress of Bergen op Zoom (Van Coehoorn).
-The main differences between the two lay in the difference in terrain on which Vauban and Van Coehoorn constructed their defences: Vauban in the sometimes more hilly and mountainous terrain of France, Van Coehoorn in the flat and floodable lowlands of the Netherlands.
+The main differences between the two lay in the difference in terrain on which Vauban and Van Coehoorn constructed their defenses: Vauban in the sometimes more hilly and mountainous terrain of France, Van Coehoorn in the flat and floodable lowlands of the Netherlands.

 Planning and maintaining a siege is just as difficult as fending one off.
 A besieging army must be prepared to repel both sorties from the besieged area and also any attack that may try to relieve the defenders.
 It was thus usual to construct lines of trenches and defenses facing in both directions.
 The outermost lines, known as the lines of contravallation, would surround the entire besieging army and protect it from attackers.